rstudio-conf-2022/ggplot2-graphic-design/README.md

-Graphic Design with ggplot2: How to Create Engaging and Complex Visualizations in R
+GraphicCedric Scherer is a graduated computational ecologist with a passion for design.
+After his PhD, he combined his expertise in analyzing and visualizing large data sets in R with his passion to become an independent data visualization designer and specialist.
+Cédric has created visualizations across all disciplines, purposes, and styles and regularly teaches data visualization principles, the R programing language, and ggplot2.
+Due to regular participation in social data challenges such as #TidyTuesday, he is now well known for complex and visually appealing figures, entirely made with ggplot2, that look as if they have been created with a vector design tool.Design with ggplot2: How to Create Engaging and Complex Visualizations in R
 ================

 ### rstudio::conf 2022